PTiringer/nomad-FAIR/docs/reference/glossary.md

 - Oasis
 - Package (metainfo)
 - Workflow
-- App (maybe too soon to add since we don't know yet what this really entails) -->
+-->

 This is a list of terms that have a specific meaning for NOMAD and are used through